 Institute for Educational Development Library, Dar es Salaam

 Information literacy training is a significant function of the library.
 The exercise is formally organized and remains continuous.
 The library houses a Technology Enhanced Learning Centre (TELC) equipped with computers, TV's, video & audio players and DVD.
-A computer lab with over 30 PCs connected to the internet is available to users.
+A computer lab with over 30 PCs connected to the internet is available to users and also Wi-Fi connection.
 This arrangement facilitates access to e-resources for all users.

 Monday - Friday: 8:30 am-5:15 pm

 The Library will remain closed on Sunday and all public holidays.